laginha/yard/docs/working_with_forms/resource_parameters.md

 - **is_valid():**   Returns True if there was no error while fetching parameters from the http request.
 Otherwise, returns False.
 - **errors():**     Returns a dictionary with the errors detected while fetching parameters from the http request.
+    - *RequiredParamMissing:* required parameter not found in request.
+    - *InvalidParameterValue:* parameter value failed the validation test.
+    - *ConversionError:* parameter value could not be properly converted.
+    - *AndParameterException:* all parameters within an AND were not met/validated.
 - **from_path():**  Returns dictionary of parameters of type path, as defined in the url pattern.
 - **from_query():** Returns dictionary of parameters of type query.